yqlim/StoreControl/README.md

 // -> 7
 ```

-If the length of any internal property of StoreManager instance is modified without using the methods provided, using `.size()` will throw a `RangeError`.
+If the length of any internal property of StoreControl instance is modified without using the methods provided, using `.size()` will throw a `RangeError`.

 ### `.asMap()`

-Returns the entire StoreManager tree as a literal object.
-The returned object will be the native object thus does not have access to the StoreManager API.
+Returns the entire StoreControl tree as a literal object.
+The returned object will be the native object thus does not have access to the StoreControl API.

-The returned object will not be an accurate representation of the StoreManager instance if any object/function/symbol instance is used as key.
+The returned object will not be an accurate representation of the StoreControl instance if any object/function/symbol instance is used as key.

 ```javascript
 state.asMap()